-If you do not attend the ceremony, your certificate will be sent out to you by recorded delivery in the weeks following the ceremony, to your confirmed address (you will need to confirm your address when replying to your ceremony invite online).
+You will be presented with your certificate at the awards ceremony.
+If you do not attend the ceremony your certificate will be sent out to you, by registered delivery, in the weeks following the ceremony to the address you confirm when replying to your ceremony invite online.
 If you move house shortly before the ceremony and are then unable to attend, please get in touch with your new details.

 Graduates who have an outstanding debt will not receive their certificate until such time as their debt has been cleared.

 Please note that the university will only hold uncollected certificates for five years, after which the original will be destroyed and you will have to pay for a replacement.